 Blackberries grow like a weed in the Pacific Northwest, and in Humboldt County they proliferate to an extreme degree.
 While for most of the year the presence of their sharp thorns and choking expansionism can be aggravating, they have the great redemption of bearing bountiful harvests during Autumn, as berries ripen from green to red to purple and to black under the rays of a summer sun just beginning to relent before the advance of the seasons.
-It would be a shame not to take advantage of the charity that nature leaves at our doorsteps, and as a result my desserts become increasingly filled with, cooked with, mixed with, and eaten with blackberries, their sweet presence making themselves felt throughout my dishes.
+It would be a shame not to take advantage of the charity that nature leaves at our doorsteps, and as a result, my desserts become increasingly filled with, cooked with, mixed with, and eaten with blackberries, their sweet presence making themselves felt throughout my dishes.

-In this case, I had adopted a recipe (cherry sour cream cake) which had initially been focused as a recipe for sour cherries, and while keeping usage of the cherries, incorporated blackberries in an attempt to provide additional sweetness and take advantage of the generosity of nature.
-The resulting cake is an excellent mix of sweet and tangy, using sour cream, blackberries, and sour cherries to their fullest, with some crunch of walnuts to add on some extra texture.
+In this case, I had adapted a recipe (cherry sour cream cake) which had initially been focused as a recipe for sour cherries, and while keeping usage of the cherries, incorporated blackberries in an attempt to provide additional sweetness and take advantage of the generosity of nature.
+The resulting cake is an excellent mix of sweet and tangy, using sour cream, blackberries, and sour cherries to their fullest, with some walnuts to add on some extra texture.